1909 is a landmark year for the history of the Laguiole. Indeed, that is when Jules Calmels came up with the idea of adding a bee above the spring.

 Demand kept growing until after World War 2.

-There was a hesitating period between 1950 and 1980.
+There was an uncertain period between 1950 and 1980.
 Manufacturers wanted low prices over quality and popular demand for Laguiole knives flagged.

 In 1987, with the help of people from Thiers, Aveyron inhabitants re opened a cutlery factory in Laguiole.